NaveenTanuku/Naveen-piping-map-reduce/README.md

 Excel Data / Filter.
 Then, sort by count reversed - or better yet, just take the "Top 10".
 Excel Insert / Recommended Chart - seems to look nice.
 Found out the top 10 disaster types had nearly the same count of tweets in this dataset.

-Future work: Combine similar words using [stemming](https://machinelearningknowledge.ai/beginners-guide-to-stemming-in-python-nltk/) so that the following are combined to yeild wreck=73.
+Future work: Combine similar words using [stemming](https://machinelearningknowledge.ai/beginners-guide-to-stemming-in-python-nltk/) so that the following are combined to yield wreck=73.

 - wreck  	 35.0
 - wreckage 12.0